kubearmor/KubeArmor/getting-started/FAQ.md

 docker exec -it kind-control-plane bash -c "apt update && apt install apparmor-utils -y && systemctl restart containerd"
 ```

+The above command will install the AppArmor utilities in the kind-control-plane, we can also use this command to install these in minikube as well as in all the other docker based Kubernetes environments.

 After this, exit out of the node shell and follow the [getting-started guide](https://github.com/kubearmor/KubeArmor/blob/main/getting-started/deployment_guide.md).

 If the `kubearmor-relay` pod goes into CrashLoopBackOff, apply the following patch: